Introduction

 • Run npm install then npm run build to compile frontend assets.

-• Finish and log in to Admin Panel.
+• Finish and log in to the Admin Panel.

 Purchase verification Finalize installation Installation success